 The third and final reason that the Persian does not appear in adaptations is that modern reception doesn’t know what to make of his character.
 I also think they are a little afraid of talking about why he is in novel, what he does in the novel, and the problematic and racist elements of his character.
-Rather than expanding and complicating his role in an interesting way, even giving him a name, the films don’t include him and feature an entirely white cast.
-Although he has an interesting and even funny dynamic with the Phantom, his role has been consistently repurposed into white characters like Madame Giry.
+Rather than expanding and complicating his role in an interesting way, even giving him a name, the films don’t include him and instead feature an entirely white cast.
+Although he has an intriguing and even funny dynamic with the Phantom, his role has been consistently repurposed into white characters like Madame Giry.
 It’s also noteworthy that every adaptation of Phantom is in English, although it takes place in France, and it has been marketed primarily to an American audience.
-There is a specific white American gaze on the film, which I am not sure is the case with Leroux’s text, or at least, it could be so much more than that.
-I also think the Persian was removed from the story because of the Phantom’s newly sympathetic characterization, as he is not nearly as sympathetic in the novel.
+There is a specific white American gaze on these films, which I am not sure is the case with Leroux’s text.
+I also think the Persian was removed from the story because of the Phantom’s newly sympathetic characterization in these adaptations, as he is not nearly as sympathetic in the novel.
 But regardless, the Persian is a notable inclusion in the 1925 version, although even there, he is just vaguely foreign.
 I should say, there are a few novel adaptations of Phantom which try to include the Persian, but this is a film blog so I will not detail them here.

 “She is singing to bring down the chandelier!”